My Cart

 Weather can be unpredictable.
 Be prepared for some extra sun, a little rain, or maybe even a cold front by including easy-to-layer outfits for trips that will include an unexpected forecast or a mix of indoor and outdoor activities.

-We all have “go-to” items in our closets that we’re most confident wearing.
-Whether it’s your favorite pair of jeans, the shirt that looks great with everything, or the comfortable shoes that can dress up any outfit.
+We all have go-to items in our closets that we’re most confident wearing: a favorite pair of jeans, the shirt that looks great with everything, those comfortable shoes that can dress up any outfit.
 These at-home essentials double as your travel essentials.
 Forget about that one novel item you’ve considered wearing hundreds of times but never actually worn out of the house.
-You'll feel most like yourself in your tried and true garments, so stick with them at home and on the go.
+Youll feel most like yourself in your tried and true garments, so stick with them at home and on the go.

 Having a closet full of neutral colors means I can mix and match just about any top and bottom to create a complete ensemble.
-When I shop for new clothes or pack for a trip, I look for low maintenance pieces that don’t wrinkle easily and would be comfortable whether standing, walking or sitting for long periods of time.
+When I shop for new clothes or pack for a trip, I look for low-maintenance pieces that don’t wrinkle easily and will be comfortable whether standing, walking, or sitting for long periods of time.
 I can’t tell you how much relief I feel when I don’t have to worry about being comfortable all day.

-• Eagle Creek Compression Cubes.
-I have different colored bags that help me organize by outfit or type of clothing (i.e. workout and casual vs. pants and skirts).
-With this level of organization, I can save time and find things at ease without having to unpack everything.
-Bonus: They also help to maximize space by compressing the air between clothes.
+• Packing cubes.
+I have different colored bags that help me organize by outfit or type of clothing (e.g., workout and casual or pants and skirts).
+With this level of organization, I can save time and find things at ease without having to unpack my whole bag.
+Bonus: Packing cubes also help to maximize space by compressing the air between clothes.

-• Sockwell Compression Socks.
-Even if it’s the middle of summer, I always carry my Sockwell graduated compression socks with me and wear them on the plane or at the hotel room at night to recover after long days on the go.
+• Compression socks.
+Even if it’s the middle of summer, I always carry Sockwell graduated compression socks with me and wear them on the plane or in the hotel room at night to recover after long days on the go.

-• While I’m always looking for the next smart luggage solution, I keep coming back to my Osprey Sojourn wheeled luggage.
-Whether you need a larger size for longer trips or a carry-on for a weekend getaway, Osprey luggage is durable and convenient.
+• Wheeled luggage.
+While I’m always looking for the next smart luggage solution, I keep coming back to my Osprey Sojourn wheeled luggage.
+Whether you need a larger size for longer trips or a carry-on for a weekend getaway, these options are durable and convenient.

-Emily Yann, National Sales Manager at SockwellI started business traveling—selling the world’s best socks—over a decade ago, and I wouldn’t trade it for anything.
-I love that our product improves the lives of those who wear them and that I can feel better without compromising my personal style.
+Emily Yann, National Sales Manager at SockwellI started business traveling—selling the world’s best socks—over 15 ago, and I wouldn’t trade it for anything.
+I love that our products improve the lives of those who wear them and that I can feel better without compromising my personal style.
 Plus, my favorite graduated compression socks take up almost no space in my luggage and help me feel my best.
 I’d say that’s a win-win.

-Where are you going this summer, and what are you packing?
-I hope you bring a pair of Sockwell graduated compression socks with you, no matter your destination.
+No matter where youre going, bring (or wear) a pair of Sockwell graduated compression socks.
 Keeping your legs and feet energized is the key to hitting the ground running and enjoying every last minute of your trip.

 Related Posts